McDonalds Hit By System Failure At Asian Outlets - UrduPoint

 McDonald's Hit By System Failure At Asian Outlets

-In Japan, the US fast food giant said on X, formerly Twitter, that it was "currently experiencing a system failure" and "temporarily suspending operation at many outlets".
+In Japan, it experienced "a system failure" and was "temporarily suspending operation at many outlets", the US fast food giant wrote on X, formerly Twitter.

-China was also affected for several hours, with the outage a hot topic on social media platform Weibo, but the firm later said its online ordering system had been fully restored.
+China was also affected for several hours, with the outage a hot topic on the social media platform Weibo.
+The company later said its online ordering system had been fully restored.

 McDonald's in Hong Kong wrote on Facebook that its "mobile ordering and self-ordering kiosks are not functioning" but later said its system was "gradually returning to normal".

-In South Korea, the Mconald's delivery website had an error message that read: "Service has been temporarily suspended due to regular server maintenance for website stabilisation."
+In South Korea, McDonald's said services had been temporarily suspended due to "regular server maintenance for website stabilisation."

+In Australia, it was a gamble whether diners found their local McDonald's open or closed.

+One McDonald's in Sydney's eastern beachside suburb of Maroubra was closed to customers, with a sign on the door reading: "Server Problem (can't take order)".

 Recent Stories